emencia/emencia-cookie-law/README.rst

 Default to ``emencia_cookie_law``.

 The cookie name pushed to the browser if the user click on the accept link.
-Note that this name is hardcoded in the shipped Javascript plugin, so if you change it you will have to code another plugin.
+Note that this name is hardcoded in the shipped Javascript plugin, so if you change it you will have to code another plugin or duplicate it in your statics to override it and change its text.

 COOKIELAW_TEMPLATE
 ..................

 Default to ``cookie_law/banner.html``.

 The filepath to the banner template.
-You don't need to edit this settings to change the banner aspect, just override the template with the same relative filepath in your project templates directory.
+You should not really need to edit this settings to change the banner aspect, just override the template with the same relative filepath in your project templates directory.

 Templates integration